 All threats must be taken seriously and require a response that includes investigation and intervention.
-Our goal is to respond to threats quickly and in a professional manner so that we can maintain a safe and caring learning environment.
+Our goal is to respond to threats and maintain a safe and caring learning environment.

-The VSB student threat-risk assessment process is used to:
+The VSB student threat assessment process is used to:

-- Information is gathered from multiple sources including open-source publicly-available data.
-This may include interviews with the threat-maker, student(s), staff and parents/ guardians/ caregivers to assess the level of risk.
+- Information is gathered from multiple sources including open source digital publicly available data.
+This may include interviews with the threat-‐maker, student(s), staff and parents/ guardians/ caregivers to assess the level of risk.

-- Appropriate intervention plans are developed, implemented and shared as required with parents/guardians, staff and students.
-Information shared throughout the threat-risk assessment process will respect the individual’s right to privacy and the safety of all.
+- Appropriate intervention plans are developed, implemented and shared with parents/guardians, staff and students, as required.
+Information shared throughout the risk/threat assessment process will respect the individual’s right to privacy and the safety of all.

-Can I refuse to participate in the threat-risk assessment process?
+Can I refuse to participate in the threat assessment process?